raphael251/greeting-kata/README.md

 This Kata was extracted from [here](https://github.com/testdouble/contributing-tests/wiki/Greeting-Kata) and I just paste it below to make it easy to understand when someone wants to clone this repo and see what i did.

+The purpose of this repo is just to practice some of TDD and "progressive development".
+I know there are still improvements to be made and test cases that are not yet covered.
+Maybe I i'll come back to fill them.

 # Running the test cases

 To run the test cases you just have to: